-- ✓ Take SAT or ACT test.
-Have scores sent to colleges on your list. - ✓ Be aware of application and scholarship DEADLINES. - ✓ Consult your guidance counselor again to review your final list of colleges.
+- ✓ Take SAT or ACH or ACT test.
+Have scores sent to colleges on your list. - ✓ File your last college application. - ✓ Consult your guidance counselor again to review your final list of colleges.
 Be sure you have all bases covered. - ✓ If you applied for "early decision," you should have an answer by now.